-From the new Beginner to the Elite Athlete Award Winning Pilates Olive Keyes caters for most levels and abilities.
+From the new Beginner to the Elite Athlete, Award Winning Pilates instructor Olive Keyes caters for all levels and abilities.

 Olive has experience of being involved in Athletics throughout here life, from participating in Pentathlons, Triathlons, Half Marathons and 10ks, both nationally and internationally across the world.
 Along the way Olive picked up injuries and from this became aware of the benefits of Pilates.
 She learned how Pilates is a great tool to assist, or accelerate a physiotherapy program when coming back from an injury.

-After a spinal injury, she trained in the Pilates system which is based on the late Josef Pilates.
-She tailored and developed a strategy to work on her own rehabilitation program, her popularity grew with a expansive following and from there she started teaching.
+After a spinal injury, she trained in the Pilates system which is based on it's founder the late Josef Pilates.
+She tailored and developed a strategy to work on her own rehabilitation program, her popularity grew and with a expansive following she started teaching.

 Teams : Professional Rugby player Jack Carty with Connacht Rugby, some members of the Buccaneers Senior Rugby Team, Roscommon Senior Hurling team and some members of the Westmeath GAA Team.